What can graduates of the electrical measurement program at the college level do after graduation in Vietnam?

 - Explain basic knowledge of politics, culture, society, law, defense, security, and physical education according to regulations.

-What are the specific objectives of higher education in Vietnam?
+- What are the regulations on the method of enrollment for lower secondary education in Vietnam?